madirey/kbn-alert-load/README.md

 ## setup traffic generator
 Currently background traffic is created by a python script triggered using ssh.
 Pointing to the traffic generator can be done using environment variables or parameters when running kbn-alert-load
+If the traffic generator is not configured the test will run with no background traffic.

 Currently a traffic generator is set up at